spdx/spdx-spec/chapters/diffs-from-previous-editions.md

 # I.1 Differences between V2.2.2 and V2.2.1 <a name="I.1"></a>

+V2.2.2 fixed formatting, grammatical and spelling issues found since ISO/IEC 5962:2021 SPDX v2.2.1 was published.
+No new fields were added.

+Key changes include:
+* Clarify Optional Cardinality contradictions
+* Update OWL document
+* Update JSON schema to fix typos and add missing required fields.
+* Clarify Information on using License List short form identifiers.
-V2.2.2 fixed annex lettering inconsistencies.
+* It fixed annex lettering inconsistencies.
 It also moved CC-BY-3.0 to the end of the spec to keep annex letters more consistent in future versions.
 Here is the translation between lettering in V2.2.2 and the version that came before it:

 **Table I.1 — SPDX V2.2.2 Organizational Changes**